 {62}

-their official dignity; and who will recognise that which is of God, though despising| themselves, with more liberty and faithfulness than some who would pull down the restraint of offices in their own estimation higher, that they might have liberty for themselves, but hold to the importance of their own, and deny that liberty to those they count below them.
+their official dignity; and who will recognise that which is of God, though despising¦ themselves, with more liberty and faithfulness than some who would pull down the restraint of offices in their own estimation higher, that they might have liberty for themselves, but hold to the importance of their own, and deny that liberty to those they count below them.
 But we are told that the Church will be reformed.
 But what is that reform they ostentatiously speak of?
-Simply human arrangements&#8212;the assumption of power of the visible Church into their own hands.
-It is not a reference to the Spirit; it is not a call to prayer; it is not a looking to the Holy Ghost, however we may have grieved it, to set Christ&#8217;s house in order; but a petition to the State, that it may throw them off, confessing they are controlled by and under its authority, and still dependent upon *its* choice whether they should be or not*;* not as a question of their sin and righteousness: declaring the evil, but sanctioning in principle its continuance.
+Simply human arrangements -- the assumption of power of the visible Church into their own hands.
+It is not a reference to the Spirit; it is not a call to prayer; it is not a looking to the Holy Ghost, however we may have grieved it, to set Christ's house in order; but a petition to the State, that it may throw them off, confessing they are controlled by and under its authority, and still dependent upon its choice whether they should be or not; not as a question of their sin and righteousness: declaring the evil, but sanctioning in principle its continuance.
 If they are bound to Christ, why look to the State to free them, unless they love it still?
 Why not act on the principle of separation, as responsible to Him?

-Proposing next that they should have the election of bishops themselves, willing, perhaps, some of them, to divide it with the Crown, by naming three, that the Crown may choose one, thereby thrusting out the principle of the Spirit&#8217;s guidance, while they assume control to themselves.
+Proposing next that they should have the election of bishops themselves, willing, perhaps, some of them, to divide it with the Crown, by naming three, that the Crown may choose one, thereby thrusting out the principle of the Spirit's guidance, while they assume control to themselves.
 Proposing that each diocese should meet, arrange each its own plans, and then bring them together to a common meeting, to settle how it should be.
 Settle for whom?
 The Crown, laity, Christians, and all: the holding of the present bishops made untenable, and their own created ones uncertain!
 Such would be the result of their plans differing in various circumstances, but all having this character of throwing the elective power into their own hands, as those capable of managing it, and excluding others, save as coalescing with them, but none of them referring or looking to the presence, power, and operation of the Spirit of God.
-Let any one only examine the plans of church reform, which have been circulated from time to time latterly, in Cork, in the &#8220;Christian Journal,&#8221; in Dublin, and see if they are not all of the character I have stated; if they are not all based upon the proposed competency of those who are included in
+Let any one only examine the plans of church reform, which have been circulated from time to time latterly, in Cork in the "Christian Journal", in Dublin, and see if they are not all of the character I have stated; if they are not all based upon the proposed competency of those who are included in

-| That is, I apprehend, owning the Mission-work of the clergy, though these, by reason of their official position, despise them.
+¦That is, I apprehend, owning the Mission-work of the clergy though these, by reason of their official position, despise them.

 {63}

-them, and, not caring for others, not referring it to the Holy Ghost as the only competent Spirit of energy to the church; and, in fact, resulting in the assumption of power, by those who hold the middle offices of the Established church, and *nothing else:* a mere human plan and arrangement.
+them, and, not caring for others, not referring it to the Holy Ghost as the only competent Spirit of energy to the church; and, in fact, resulting in the assumption of power, by those who hold the middle offices of the Established church, and *nothing else*: a mere human plan and arrangement.

 And the clergy and Home Mission are greatly mistaken if they think that it is only laymen or disinterested persons who feel these things.
 Many of the most spiritual and upright of the clergy, as well as some of those called high churchmen, are just as decided on the point.
 They may be individually better than their superiors; but I do not see what great liberty of the Spirit or comfort of the faith there would be.
-I do not see the righteousness of the effort on the part of the &#8220;subordinate clergy.&#8221;
+I do not see the righteousness of the effort on the part of the "subordinate clergy".